 To truly benefit from this adaptive style of planning, it is helpful to have all teams working within a shared strategic planning tool like Aha!
 Roadmaps.
 Since the planning data is updated in real time, every roadmap that the team sees will automatically show progress as it happens.
 This aligns the organization around what you will achieve and provides clarity into how you will work together to do it.

-How to create a business roadmap?
+How to build a business roadmap

 Creating a business roadmap should be part of your strategic planning process.
 Most successful companies follow a goal-first approach to roadmapping.